-In instances where an applicant is unable to meet water quality standards because existing ambient water quality does not meet standards, and the proposed activity will cause or contribute to this existing condition, mitigation for water quality impacts can consist of water quality enhancement that achieves a net improvement.
+In instances where an applicant is unable to meet water quality standards because existing ambient water quality does not meet standards, and the proposed activity will cause or contribute to this existing condition, mitigation for water quality impacts can consist of water quality enhancement or treatment that achieves a net improvement.
 In these cases, the applicant must propose and agree to implement mitigation measures that will cause net improvement of the water quality in the receiving waters for those contributed parameters that do not meet water quality standards.
-In addition to meeting the required performance standards in Section 8.3, the applicant shall also demonstrate that the proposed activity will provide the said net improvement whereby the pollutant loads discharged from the post-development condition for the proposed project shall be demonstrated to be less than those discharged based on the project's pre-development condition.
-Such demonstration shall be provided whenever:
+In addition to meeting the required performance standards in Section 8.3, the applicant shall also demonstrate said net improvement whereby the pollutant loads discharged from the post-development condition for the proposed project shall be demonstrated to be less than those discharged based on the project's predevelopment condition.
+Such demonstration shall be provided for any project within a HUC 12 subwatershed containing an impaired water and located upstream of that impaired waterbody.